Nasal Medication Administration

 Equipment

-• Ordered nasal medication device (spray/dropper)
+• Ordered nasal medication device (powder, spray, or dropper/wash device as prescribed)

 • Tissues and gloves when indicated